ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 ## arrayAUC

-Calculate AUC (Area Under the Curve, which is a concept in machine learning, see more details: <https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve>).
+Calculates the Area Under the Curve (AUC), which is a concept in machine learning.
+For more details, please see [here](https://developers.google.com/machine-learning/glossary#pr-auc-area-under-the-pr-curve), [here](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc#expandable-1) and [here](https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve).

 **Syntax**